CNMAT/OpenSoundControl.org/editors.md

 The website's information is structured as follows:

 - Git repository containing "the real content" (and its history).
 For now this is hosted by github.com and the expectation is that each editor will make a local clone to use as a working directory.
+This is world-readable.
 - Various online forms where anyone on the Internet can submit contributions to the site.
 For now these are Google Forms, each with a corresponding/resulting (editable) Google Sheet containing all the submitted "form responses".
+These are readable only by site editors (because they contain submitters' email addresses).
 - The storage of the web server that actually serves these files to the public.